 Oak flooring has been used widely in homes across the globe since the 17th century and continues to be such an evergreen choice hundreds of years later.
 As one of the most popular options on the flooring market, oak demonstrates time and again that it has a great deal to offer.

 Here are my 5 reason why oak flooring is definitely the one and should be right up there at the top of your flooring consideration list if you’re renovating.
+You can find an excellent range of flooring options at Flooring365.

 Oak flooring is absolutely classic and timeless in its appearance.
 Unlike so many other flooring choices (1970s carpet tiles in the kitchen anyone?!), oak never goes out of fashion.
 Of course there are always pretenders to the throne which come and go but this wood typically stays the course creating such a wow factor.
 The texture makes it work for any living space décor, with an adaptability of staining it to the depth of colour you need.
 Moreover, its stylish grains translate excellently to other flooring materials.
 Whether you choose to install solid wood, laminate, or luxury vinyl tiles, the bespoke look of oak works just as effectively.